 Moving on to the topic of Water Cycle, we learned that there are 2 more heat processes involved, namely evaporation and condensation.

-Evaporation: The change of a substance from a liquid state to gaseous state.
+Evaporation: The change of a substance from a liquid state to a gaseous state.

-Condensation: The change of a substance from a gaseous state to liquid state.
+Condensation: The change of a substance from a gaseous state to a liquid state.